What is Deferred Tax?

 DTL for Year 1 = $175

 Similarly, we can do the calculation of deferred tax liability for year 2 to year 4.

 Let us draw a table to capture the effect of deferred tax expense.

 Please refer given excel template above for detail calculation.

-So, we can see that in this case there is DTL being created in year 1 as the company has booked a higher profit than the taxable profit.
+So, we can see that in this case, there is DTL being created in year 1 as the company has booked a higher profit than the taxable profit.
 However, in year 2, the reported tax is equal to tax payable and hence no income tax effect.
-From year 3 onwards, the reported tax is lower than tax payable and hence the DTLs in the balance starts to deplete.
+From year 3 onwards, the reported tax is lower than tax payable, and hence the DTLs in the balance start to deplete.

 The cumulative tax liabilities, which are reported in the balance sheet, stood at $175, $175, $88, and $0 at the end of year 1, year 2, year 3, and year 4, respectively.

 The deferred tax expense can be very important information for both existing investors and prospective investors as they intend to crosscheck the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. of a company with its income statement to verify if there is any tax payable for the company during the given period.